Few are those who see with their own eyes and feel with their own hearts.

-Below are some tips for the iteration review:
+Below are some tips for running a successful iteration review event:

-- Timebox the meeting to about one to two hours.
+- Timebox the event to about 90 minutes

-- Minimize the use of slides.
-The purpose of the iteration review is to get feedback on working software functionality, hardware components, etc.
+- Minimize the use of slides; the iteration review is intended to garner feedback on working, tested system components

-- Verify completed stories meet the Definition of Done (DoD).
+- Verify that completed stories meet the definition of done (DoD)

-- Demo incomplete stories, too, if enough functionality is available to get feedback.
+- Demonstrate incomplete stories if enough functionality is available to get feedback

-- If a significant stakeholder cannot attend, the Product Owner should follow up to report progress and get feedback.
+- If a significant stakeholder cannot attend, the PO should follow up to report progress and get feedback

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Leffingwell, Dean.
 Scaling Software Agility: Best Practices for Large Enterprises.
 Addison-Wesley, 2007.